znsio/specmatic-documentation/documentation/authoring_contracts.md

 }
 ```

-## Generating a contract using reverse proxy mode
+## From an existing application using reverse proxy mode

 \
 ![](/images/qontract-reverse-proxy.svg)

 If your remote service runs over HTTPS, use Inbound Proxy Mode.
-In this mode, Qontract Proxy acts as a reverse proxy to the target application.
-You configure your application to talk to Qontract Proxy.
-In this mode, you must not configure proxy settings on the OS or the application.
-The application is not aware that Qontract is a proxy.
-Instead, just configure your application to make API calls to Qontract Proxy.
-Qontract will forward all requests to the target end point, and return it's responses.
+Qontract acts as a transparent proxy between the client (Postman, your application, etc) and the API.

 Let's use the same freely provided (again many thanks to it's maintainer) test employee API that we used above.